Annual Report

 Diversity and Inclusion

-At Carnegie Mellon University, the principles of diversity, equity and inclusion guide our values and serve as our foundation.
-The Qatar campus is committed to building a campus community that embodies these principles.
+At Carnegie Mellon University, the principles of diversity, inclusion and equity guide our values and serve as our foundation.
+The Qatar campus is committed to building a campus climate that embodies these principles.

 Student Experience